bcdataca/workshop2017/content/talk/career-panel.md

 for mathematicians who are contemplating non-academic career options.

-The panel includes several Math PhDs now working in industry, as well as a senior manager at Amazon who interfaces with &mdash; and hires &mdash; mathematicians and computer scientists.
+The panel includes recent graduates in mathematics/statistics now working in industry, as well as a senior manager at Amazon who interfaces with &mdash; and hires &mdash; mathematicians and computer scientists.
 The Q&amp;A session will be followed by a social with complementary food and beverage.

 This event will be held at the Mobify headquarters downtown, nearly adjacent to UBC Robson Square.
 Please [click